MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/setting-up-your-phone-system.md

     > [!IMPORTANT]
     > For you to see the **Voice** option in the left navigation in the Skype for Business admin center, you must first buy at least one **Enterprise E5 license**, one **Phone System** add-on license, or one **Audio Conferencing** add-on license.

-### Assign service numbers

-Once you have your service numbers, they can then be assigned to an audio conferencing bridge.
-To do this, see [Change the toll or toll-free numbers on your Audio Conferencing bridge](../audio-conferencing-in-office-365/change-the-phone-numbers-on-your-audio-conferencing-bridge.md).
+### Get new numbers that aren't available in the Skype for Business admin center

+Sometimes (depending on your country/region) you won't be able to get your new numbers using the Skype for Business admin center.
+In this case, you will need to download a form and send it back to us.
+See [Manage phone numbers for your organization](../what-are-calling-plans-in-office-365/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) to learn how to request new user numbers.

 ### Port or transfer existing service numbers

 If you want to transfer service numbers from your current service provider or carrier, you need to manually submit a port order to Microsoft.
 You have to submit separate port orders for each type of service number (toll vs. toll-free) that you will be transferring using a Letter of Authorization (LOA).
 In the Letter of Authorization (LOA), you must select the correct type of service number.
 When contacting Microsoft support, please make sure you specify that you are transferring a service number (*and not a user or subscriber number*), or the concurrent calling capacity may not be enough to handle call volumes.
 If you want to transfer phone numbers or do other things with your phone numbers, see [Manage phone numbers for your organization](../what-are-calling-plans-in-office-365/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).

 > [!NOTE]
 > If you need to get more telephone numbers than this, please [contact support for business products - Admin Help](https://support.office.com/en-us/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

+### Assign service numbers

+Once you have your service numbers, they can then be assigned to an audio conferencing bridge.
+To do this, see [Change the toll or toll-free numbers on your Audio Conferencing bridge](../audio-conferencing-in-office-365/change-the-phone-numbers-on-your-audio-conferencing-bridge.md).

 **For detailed information about getting new service numbers and porting existing service numbers, see [Getting service phone numbers](getting-service-phone-numbers.md).**